 - The first development officer was appointed.

-- The school moved to Unit F (shared with Pharmacy).
+- The school moved to its new home shared with the College of Pharmacy.
 The building was later named Weaver-Densford Hall.

-- The funding for the Cora Meidl Siehl Chair in Nursing Research for Improved Patient Care raised awareness of the research potential in the school.
+- An endowment fund was established for the Cora Meidl Siehl Chair in Nursing Research for Improved Patient Care.
 In 1984 Sue K. Donaldson was named the first chair.

 - The Diamond Jubilee (75th anniversary) celebration was held.